OctopusDeploy/docs/docs/administration/high-availability/migrate/index.md

 - Provision the SQL Server Instance (if it doesn't already exist).
 - Create the SQL Server user Octopus will use to log into SQL Server (if it doesn't already exist).

 After the SQL Server has been provisioned and the user has been created, you'll want to ensure Octopus Deploy can see the SQL Server and successfully log in.
-It is important to do this as the same user your Octopus Deploy instance is running as.
-To test the connection as the same user, use the Octopus Deploy [script console](/docs/administration/managing-infrastructure/script-console.md).
-The script console options will be:
+It is important to do this via a remote connection to the server hosting Octopus Deploy as the same user the Octopus Deploy Windows Service is running as.
+If the Octopus Deploy Windows Service is running as a `Local System` any administrator account should work for this test.

-- Targets: `Run the script on the Octopus Server`
-- Body: use this example PowerShell script

 ```PowerShell
 $userName = ""